 One of the core goals of the residency training program is to equip residents with the medical knowledge needed to successfully pass the Internal Medicine certification examination.
 We have provided residents with an educational curriculum and foundation that will ensure passage of the board exam.
 At its heart, the curriculum includes elements of independent learning activities in addition to attendance of didactic conferences.
-The residency understands that certain residents may have learning styles that favor certain types of independent learning activities.
-However, all the learning activities provide modalities that are effective in preparing for board examinations.
+The residency understands that certain residents may have learning styles that favor certain types of independent learning activities provide modalities that are effective in preparing for board examinations.